instructors guide

 • Finished work

-• A detail shot can included
+• A detail shot optional

-• Work in progress or studio shot
+• Work in progress or studio shot (optional)

 File Specs: